-In 1960s there were elevator operators who would open and close the doors, announce what was on each floor, and control all the mechanics of the elevator (1).
+In the 1960s there were elevator operators who would open and close the doors, announce what was on each floor, and control all the mechanics of the elevator.
 Now every elevator has buttons and you can get to the floor you want without the help of someone.
 Elevator operators are no longer a common profession, […]

-Basel Cell Carcinoma (BCC), Sequel Cell Carcinoma (SCC), and Melanoma are not limited to direct sun exposure.
+The Risks of Indoor Tanning Basal Cell Carcinoma (BCC), Sequel Cell Carcinoma (SCC), and Melanoma are not limited to direct sun exposure.
 Instead, these diseases have also been associated with the use of tanning beds.
-Recent studies have shown that 35 percent of American adults have reported the use of tanning beds in their lifetime and doctors have consequently seen […]
+Recent studies have shown that 35 percent of American adults have reported the use of tanning beds in their lifetime […]

 Melanoma forms in what is known as a melanocyte.
 These skin cells make the pigment known as melanin that protects our bodies from the sun by giving our skin a tan or brown color.
-Causes The leading cause of melanoma is Ultraviolet (UV) rays.
-Although many UV rays come directly from the sun, some UV […]
+Causes of Melanoma The leading cause of melanoma is Ultraviolet (UV) rays.
+Although many UV rays come directly from the sun, […]

 Squamous Cell Carcinoma is known as the second most common form of non-melanoma skin cancer.
 This common form of non-melanoma skin cancer has an estimation of over 1 million cases in the U.S. and contributes to over 15,000 deaths every year.